NO REST IN RESCUE

 So, we have our point A: bones of a stable barn and point B: rescue doggy oasis.
 Our path from point A to point B is literally made of money.
 We have been fortunate enough to have a stockpile of food, toys, and blankets to keep the rescue dogs fed, happy, and comfy.
 All of this has been donated by our amazingly generous community.
 The monetary donations we are currently receiving has covered the vet bills associated with ensuring the dogs get and stay healthy and ready for their forever homes.
 But with all this, we are basically the equivalent of living paycheck to paycheck in the rescue job force.
 Our only option?
 Fundraise!

 One day, we will have a staff and volunteers who love nothing more than planning swanky charity dinners and fun chili cookoffs for a cause.
 But until then, it’s Emera and me.
 Emera’s background in the hospitality industry provides us with a few contacts who, with a little begging, may help us with our first “pawp up” dinner.
 We also have a local yoga studio who has generously offered to put on a fun “yoga with the dogs” session.
 Additionally, an area artist reached out to us to host a “paint your pup” night.
 Lastly, I am a yard sale aficionado with a barn full of donated goods waiting to be sorted and priced.
 Long story short, this will be a busy, money-making Spring.
 So, keep your eyes on our social media pages for upcoming ways you can help us help the dogs.
-Our goal is to break ground on the dog shelter June 1, 2019.
+Our goal is to break ground on the dog rescue June 1, 2019.
 With your help, we can do this!

 Talk to you soon!